imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-07-10-when-you-wake-up-feeling-like-crap-do-these-5-things.md

 ## 3. Remember that this is just one morning

-Dont be a drama queen like me and say "why do i feel like crap all the time".
+Dont be a drama queen like me and say "why do I feel like crap all the time".
 Because we all know that is simply not true.
 Get real.
 This is just one morning out of 365 mornings you will have.
 I am almost positive that every morning before and after this one has or will be good.

 This one is just a blip and the faster you readjust what isn't working the faster you get back to having more GREAT mornings and less crappy ones. #truth